Virgins of Galindo

-The phrase Virgins of Galindo refers to three sisters (aged 7–16) who were slaughtered, and then raped and dismembered by Dominican criminals just after the assassination of their father, at the Galindo Manor, located outside the city walls of Santo Domingo, several weeks after the annexation of Santo Domingo by Haiti in 1822.
+The phrase Virgins of Galindo refers to three sisters (aged 7–16) who were slaughtered, and then raped and dismembered by Haitian criminals just after the assassination of their father, at the Galindo Manor, located outside the city walls of Santo Domingo, several weeks after the annexation of Santo Domingo by Haiti in 1822.

 Family members

 The Andújar family was of Canarian descent, and native to Hincha in the Spanish colony of Santo Domingo.
 After the Haitian invasions of 1801 and 1805 they settled on the outskirts of Santo Domingo.